johnmpost/fununit/README.md

     ])
 ```

-And now we have a full set of unit tests for the multiply function, written using fununit.
+And now we have a full set of unit tests for the multiply function, described using fununit.
 The easiest way to run them is to use the default test runner:

 ```python
 from fununit.run import run_tests